-As of October 27, 2019, 1,001 permanent employees of our Packaging Sector were represented by certified associations under nine collective agreements.
+As of October 25, 2020, 979 permanent employees of our Packaging Sector were represented by certified associations under ten collective bargaining agreements.
 These agreements will expire on various dates through February 2023.
-There were no collective agreements under negotiation for our Packaging Sector in 2019.
-Two collective agreements will expire in 2020, one in the United States and one in United Kingdom.
+A total of six collective bargaining agreements will be negotiated in 2021, including three that were extended in 2020 due to restrictions related to the COVID-19 crisis.

-As of October 27, 2019, 1,118 permanent employees of our Printing Sector were represented by certified associations under 11 collective agreements.
+As of October 25, 2020, 1,159 permanent employees of our Printing Sector were represented by certified associations under 11 collective agreements.
 These agreements will expire on various dates through October 2023.
-There are presently three collective agreements representing 210 permanent employees of our Printing Sector that are under negotiation.
-No collective agreements will expire in 2020, but one collective agreement in Canada representing 33 employees is scheduled to expire in 2021 and will be subject to negotiations in 2020.
+There are presently three collective agreements representing 297 permanent employees of our Printing Sector that are under negotiation.
+One collective agreement will expire in 2021.
+One collective agreement has ceased to exist due to the closure of a business unit in 2020 and one will also cease to exist in 2021 due to the closure of another business unit.